cepgen/cepgen/doc/processes-devel.rst

 Before other things, you will have to provide the definition of your process and its topology for CepGen to handle it properly.
 This requires you to fill in a set of predefined common blocks shared between your process definition and the core CepGen instance.

-All these new processes are then linked to CepGen through the construction and association of each matrix element definition and interface to the :cpp:class:`cepgen::proc::FortranKTProcess` object.
+All these new processes are then linked to CepGen through the construction and association of each matrix element definition and interface to the :cpp:class:`cepgen::proc::FortranFactorisedProcess` object.

 .. toggle::

-   .. doxygenclass:: cepgen::proc::FortranKTProcess
+   .. doxygenclass:: cepgen::proc::FortranFactorisedProcess
       :members:

 In a later paragraph, this linking recipe will be described.